The PDC's annual showpiece takes place over the festive period with the world’s best arrowsmiths competing for the Sid Waddell trophy.

 Phil Taylor, recognised as the best darts player in the sport’s history, notched a remarkable 16 world titles, with his most recent success coming back in 2013, almost a quarter of a century after his maiden triumph.

-The 2024 edition of the competition will get underway on Friday 15th December 2023, with the final taking place on the evening of Wednesday 3rd January 2024.
+The 2025 staging of the competition will get underway in mid-December - likely Friday 13th December - with the final taking place early in the New Year.

-There is indeed, for three days.
-Following the conclusion of the final second-round matches on Saturday 23rd December, the remaining competitors will enjoy a three-day break over Christmas, before the action gets back underway on the afternoon of Wednesday 27th December.
+Following the conclusion of the final second-round matches on Monday 23rd December, the remaining competitors are once again expected to enjoy a three-day break over Christmas, with the action likely getting back underway on Friday 27th December.

 Prior to 2008, the World Darts Championship was held at the Circus Tavern in Purfleet, with the venue then being deemed too small given the growing popularity and booming commercial aspects of the tournament.

-Sky Sports hold exclusive television rights for every game of the World Darts Championship in the UK, although the event can also be streamed live at bet365.
+Sky Sports hold exclusive television rights for every game of the World Darts Championship in the UK.

 The 32 highest ranked unqualified players on the PDC Pro Tour Order of Merit start in the first round alongside 32 qualifiers from around the world.